top of page

 vision sees this picture of Jesus because it conveys to us with these many metaphors, what the Son of man has endured for us.
 Feet a

-though severely tried in the furnace of affliction heated seven times.
+and temptation, though severely tried in the furnace of affliction heated seven times.

 bottom of page